 Q.What equipment is used?

-A.Our gym has state-of-the art equipment including the RT300 FES bike, weight-assisted treadmill, Keiser Infinity performance trainer, SCIFIT arm cycle, Total Gym 26000, EZ Stand Glider, spin bike, hip/glute machine, RT 200 FES Recumbent Elliptical, RT600 Step & Stand, GHS II Walker, parallel bars, lift walker, and an adductor machine.
+A.Our gym has state-of-the art equipment including the an adductor machine, weight-assisted treadmill, Keiser Infinity performance trainer, SCI-Fit arm cycle, Total Gym 26000, EZ Stand Glider, spin bike, hip/glute machine, parallel bars, RT 300 FES Bike, RT 200 FES Elliptical, RT600 Step & Stand, Xcite FES Clinical Station, GHS II Walker, Rifton Tram Walker, LiteGait, and an Galileo Delta A Tilt Table.
 A complete list of equipment is described in Our Gym page.

 In addition to our equipment, hands-on and manual training are implemented to individualize the proper stimulation to each one of our clients.
 This allows the trainer to receive direct feedback from and respond accordingly to the client’s body.